immutable/ts-immutable-sdk/examples/README.md

 Create a `tests` directory in the root of the example app and start adding tests.

-Example tests can be found in `/examples/passport/wallets-signing-with-nextjs/tests/`
+Example of the base level of testing required can be found in `/examples/passport/wallets-signing-with-nextjs/tests/base.spec.ts`

 Add the test runner to the scripts in your package.json